zaragabieee-lab/cs34-bebbo-docs/docs/childs-development-task-and-concept-topic.md

 - Materials Needed Section.
 - “What You Can Do Together” Section: A comprehensive instruction on how you will do the activity.
 - “What Your Child is Learning” Section: A brief discussion on the impact of the activity.
-- “Track your child’s milestone” Section/Tab: Click this to get redirected to the **Child’s Development** page, and check off the behavior your baby presented.
+- “Track your child’s Milestone” Section/Tab: Click this to get redirected to the **Child’s Development** page, and check off the behavior your baby presented.

-**Note: You can also click on other *”Related Games”* at the bottom.**
+**Note**: You can also click on other **Related Games** at the bottom.